Content Navigation

 Pay by Check or Money Order Using the Estimated Tax Payment Voucher

 Before submitting a payment through the mail using the estimated tax payment voucher, please consider alternative methods.
-One of our safe, quick, and easy electronic payment options might be right for you.
+One of our safe, quick, and easy online payment options might be right for you.

 If you choose to mail in your payment, there is a separate estimated tax payment voucher for each due date.
 The due date is shown in the upper right corner.
 Complete and send in the voucher only if you are making a payment by check or money order.
 If you and your spouse plan to file separate returns, file separate vouchers instead of a joint voucher.